aarong/feedme-server-core/README.md

 (2) terminate all feeds for a specified client, and (3) terminate all clients on a specified feed.

-If there are no relevant feeds to be closed, including because the client id does not exist, then the function returns successfully.
-You could throw on invalid client id; you would never throw on not-open feed.
+If there are no relevant feeds to be closed, including because the client state is not `ready`, then the function returns successfully.

 Behavior depends on the state of the client feed(s) being terminated: